Can You Build The Next Snapchat?

 Four: They provided a service that enabled some type of less than ethically straight-up activity, which gave them a little edge and naughtiness – one of the first uses of the service was for kids to send each other test answers in class, and a second was sexting.
 Possible illicit use grew buzz around the product and helped it go viral.
 Edginess.

 Five: They purposely (or accidentally) used a minimalist, difficult-to-use (some might even say inaccessible) interface to narrow the set of users to a specific demographic, ensuring that the right demographic would flock to the service.
 Kids, looking for a place away from their parents, who had flooded onto Facebook, finally had a cooler place to go.
 A place a lot of parents didn’t go to because they just couldn’t get it.
 Exclusivity.

 Finally, they made it fun and interesting.
 Everyone loves things that are fun and interesting.

 It remains to be seen if Snapchat can continue to a point where it can effectively monetize this engaged audience without driving them away.
 No one, however, can argue that it does not have a happy and engaged large user base and that the co-founders are now 90% owners of a multi-billion-dollar business.

 Can you replicate Snapchat and create your own billion-dollar business?
-You can try to develop the elements of huge audience, vision, edginess, exclusivity, and fun, (which plenty of other startups have) but unless you hit the intersection of the right curves at the right moment, then you may not go anywhere.
+You can try to develop the elements of a huge audience, vision, edginess, exclusivity, and fun (which plenty of other startups have), but unless you hit the intersection of the right curves at the right moment, then you may not go anywhere.
 The startup world is littered with hundreds of dead or dying startups with all of the above.

 The final ingredient is luck.
-While you can’t make your own luck, you can make it more likely to happen, by looking forwards and attempting to identify those curves, and when they might hit.
-We can even help you with that.
+While you can’t make your own luck, you can make it more likely to happen by looking forwards and attempting to identify those curves and when they might hit.